NatSNHU/CS255_Journal/README.md

 ---What did you do particularly well?

 My main skills are analysis and design.
 So I would say that despite a few setbacks, all the work that I have done has been done very well.
 Systems are a lot like machines which is essentially engineering.
-So when I look at a system there's a certain level of understanding to learn and know how objects function and how they should be interacting with each other to work efficiently.
+So when I look at a system there's a certain level of understanding to learn and know how objects function and how they should be interacting with each other to work efficiently as a part of a system.

 ---If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?